-Harvest is a web-based time tracking software with invoicing, project estimates, and online payment capabilities.
-Available via mobile apps, desktop programs, and web browser extensions, its features include time sheet approvals, automated alerts, over 50 integration options, and a simple-to-use timer.
+Harvest is a web-based time tracking software with invoicing and online payment capabilities.
+It has robust time tracking features and is available through mobile apps, desktop programs, and browser extensions.
 Harvest has a free plan and a paid option that costs $12 per user monthly.

 What We Recommend Harvest For

 Harvest makes it possible for freelancers, solopreneurs, and small and midsize businesses (SMBs) to track time on projects while managing tasks, teams, and client invoices.
 Earning a spot in our best time tracking software guide, it was given high marks in ease of use, pricing, and tracking billable hours and job labor costs.